You are currently viewing How To Grow Course Sales Using Lesson Previews

 Text can be closed captions (CC) like what is shown on Television programs (included with video signal), or sub-titles which is when text is shown (often burned) on top of a video.

-Seeing words, especially new words that they don’t know on the screen can really help students learn new materials.
+Seeing words, especially new words that they don’t know on the screen can help students learn new materials.

 Sub-titles can also include translations to other languages.
 This is usually part of your learning platform content management system, but can also be manually added by third parties for you.
 Supporting other languages can really help your sales to new markets.